Combining disciplines to create a new science

 Driving discourse between academics and policymakers

-The initial focus of the Grand Challenges programme was sustainable cities.
-This inspired the Science and the Sustainable City Summit which took place in Singapore in July.
+The initial focus of Springer Nature's own Sustainable Development programme was sustainable cities.
+This inspired the Science and the Sustainable City Summit which took place in Singapore in July 2018.
 The theme of the summit was ‘putting urban science to work’ and it brought together researchers from multi-disciplinary backgrounds with city mayors, property developers and town planners.
 Its goal was to develop long-term, effective communication strategies that will bring researchers into much closer proximity with policymakers and urban planning departments.
 This will help scientists be more responsive to the most pressing needs of urban communities and ensure that urban development policies are grounded in evidence-based research.

 “There is an urgent need to bridge the current gap between policy and research to develop sustainable urban environments that support the needs of their populations, without negatively impacting the wider world.
 Singapore is investing heavily in making the city-state clean, socially-cohesive and sustainable and we hope that by bringing together a wide range of experts we can lay the groundwork for replicating these conditions more broadly”.